We will have six weeks in New Zealand. How should we divide our time between the North and South Island?

 All the best with your travel plans, and if you'd like anymore info about the south - let me know!

-Kirsten about 7 years ago
+Kirsten over 7 years ago

 6 weeks in NZ will be awesome.
 Auckland's a great base in the North Island where you can head off either north to the coromandel (amazing) or east to Gisborne(and wine) or south to Rotorua.
 They are all only a couple of hours from Auckland.
 In the South Island, Queenstown is an excellent base to get your bearings and decide how you want to spend your time.